Wishmiii/Macroeconomic-Risk-Monitoring-Pipeline-for-Banking/README.md

-# MacroRisk Bank Analytics Pipeline
+# End-to-end Data Pipeline for a Banking Risk Monitoring system

 An end-to-end cloud-based data engineering pipeline that ingests macroeconomic data from the FRED API, processes it using AWS Glue, and loads it into a star schema data mart for banking risk analytics.